rikifujihara/quiz-app/README.md

 ## Step 6: Try out some quizzes

-Go ahead and test your coding knowledge.
+Go ahead and test your coding knowledge - instructions for all command line arguments are visible in the main menu.

 # Attribution

-- This website showed me how to get the current date and time in Ruby. <a href='https://www.tutorialspoint.com/ruby/ruby_date_time.htm'>here</a>
+- This website showed me how to get the current date and time in Ruby <a href='https://www.tutorialspoint.com/ruby/ruby_date_time.htm'>here</a>

 - TTY Prompt documentation <a href='https://github.com/piotrmurach/tty-prompt'>here</a>